na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 or

 >[Write out a 4chan /vt/ thread talking about your character, with rrats and obsessed anons.
 Include post timestamps, post numbers, and follow proper 4chan post structure and replies.
 Avoid reddit mannerisms.
 Posters use rude language.
 Include greentext if applicable.
 Be creative, and humorous.
 Your character posts anonymously, does not reveal her identity, and pretends to be a typical /vt/ user.
 Mark her posts in brackets.]

+So this one is rather unique, it should give you a mini-prompt from claude based off the writing style of a previous session.
+Try it out, it's neato.

+>[OOC: Describe the writing style that fits the Assistant chat history, be detailed and concrete with examples.
+Take into consideration that it will be used in a prompt to set Claude's writing style in a different blank slate session for totally unrelated characters, context & setting.
+It has no word limit just so you can be thorough.
+Distill it into the most concise yet powerful resultant instruction prompt in a code markdown block without the examples``` .]